Luminatrix/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Dom is the Document Object mode

 2. What is an event?
+An event is anytime someone interacts with a website

 3. What is an event listener?
+An event listener watches for events to occur and then triggers a reaction

 4. Why would we convert a NodeList into an Array?
+ So that you could iterate over the data.
+NodeLists are browser API and Arrays are JS API.
+You have to querySelectorAll in order to iterate over the data.

 5. What is a component?
+Re-usable set of logic, behaviors and interface elements that we can use later

 ### Git Set up